-The CIP provides data related to current parks and recreation projects and funding.
+The Coral Gables Capital Improvement Plan provides data related to current parks and recreation projects and funding.
 It details and allocates funds for acquisition of land parcels for parks, ongoing renovation, and expansion of parks and recreation facilities.
 The CIP includes right-of-way and stormwater management projects.

-The CRMP can complement this work and assist with its ongoing planning while meeting parks needs that are currently not addressed.
+The CRMP can complement this work and assist with its ongoing planning while meeting parks needs that are currently unaddressed.
 This plan will help to inform future CIP development to tailor funding and planning priorities in alignment with the community's defined needs and priorities.